Product

 Source: LogicMonitor.com

 LogicMonitor also uses artificial intelligence (AI) to identify issues before they impact operations.
-This saves your team money by preventing costly downtime.
+This also saves your team money by preventing costly downtime.

 LogicMonitor offers flexible pricing tailored to your organization's specific needs.
 Cost is based on the number of resources monitored, with options for both infrastructure and cloud resources.